On this page

 A Rule without a condition applies to every search.

-The condition for your Rule can contain both a pattern string and a context: in this case, both must be matched.
+Each condition for your Rule can contain both pattern string and contexts: in this case, both must match for the Rule to become active.

 Rules must have at least one consequence.
 Consequences modify the results returned by a search.
 There are many possible consequences: